Connect with others who understand.

 Is Hemophilia More Common in Some Races Than Others?

-A 2020 study compared the prevalence (number of affected people) of hemophilia A and hemophilia B among U.S. males.
-The researchers reported prevalence rates of:
+A 2020 study compared the prevalence of hemophilia A and hemophilia B among U.S. males.
+In the journal Haemophilia, researchers reported prevalence rates of:

-• 15.1 per 100,000 for non-Hispanic white males
+• 15.1 per 100,000 among non-Hispanic white males

-• 12.4 per 100,000 for non-Hispanic Black males
+• 12.4 per 100,000 among non-Hispanic Black males

-• 12.4 per 100,000 for Hispanic males of either race
+• 12.4 per 100,000 among Hispanic males

 More research is needed to fully understand whether hemophilia A affects members of some racial and ethnic groups more than others — and if so, why.